 Search engine optimisation is an industry that's constantly evolving.
 A couple of years ago, a common SEO practice was to buy links that direct to your page.
 Nowadays, although link building is still an important feature of any SEO strategy, these toxic links can be detrimental to your search rankings.
 An SEO audit can help identify these bad historic practices, which, once removed, will improve your website’s overall SEO.

-3).
-Find out which keywords you are actually ranking for
+3. Find out which keywords you're actually ranking for